Ejector Pumps & Sump Pumps Brooklyn, NY

 What Pump Services Do You Offer?

 Petri Plumbing has professionals that are available at any time to help homeowners with their sump pump and ejector pump in Brooklyn or surrounding area.
-We are able to perform emergency plumbing repairs on these pumps to help prevent basement flooding and distressing sewage backup.
+Our expert Brooklyn plumbers are able to perform emergency plumbing repairs on these pumps to help prevent basement flooding and distressing sewage backup.
 In addition, we can install new pumps, replace older pumps that are no longer working correctly and perform any necessary maintenance.
 We work with all types of pumps, including submersible, pedestal, battery-operated, sewage and septic pumps.

 A properly maintained sump pump can remove excess water from a basement and can prevent flood damage and mold growth.